Peter Langdon Ward

 Background: Born August 10, 1943 – Washington, D.C.

-Married, four grown children.
+Married, four grown children and six grandchildren.

 1965 BA Dartmouth College in Geology with minor in Physics